 Observers in High Park are seeing autumn raptor migration which consists of southbound birds which, on meeting the obstacle of Lake Ontario, turn westward and follow the Lake Ontario shoreline.
 The location of distinct incoming raptors is often described by their position over the background of the downtown Toronto office towers and minutes later by their position over the tall Oaks and Pines of High Park.

 While the primary objective of the hawk watch is to enjoy and monitor the fall raptor migration, there is a public participation element which is encouraged and respected.
 In all years there has been an enthusiastic group of observers contributing to the spotting, identification and counting of incoming raptors.
 Hawk Hill benefits from the size and the quality of the surrounding parkland habitat and also the encouragement and support of the Toronto Parks Department.

-Weekly totals throughout the season are posted on ONTBIRDS.
+Totals throughout the season are posted on the HMANA Hawkcount website.
 Monthly species daily totals which meet the Toronto Ornithological Club reporting guidelines are forwarded to the Records Committee for inclusion in their database.

 - Toronto Star article - September 6, 2015

 - A Season on Hawk Hill.
 Tim McCarthy

 To download "A Guide for Hawks Seen in North America" identification chart as a PDF for single-copy printout for personal, non-commercial use, click here.
 (Source: Hawk Migration Association of North America website.)